-Coupling GPS with geofencing can provide you with very precise data on the whereabouts of your employees, potential customers, or assets in real-time.
-At any given moment, you can have access to information such as the number of tracked devices within a single or multiple geofenced perimeters, the time when specific devices entered or have left the area, as well as the total time spent there.
+Coupling GPS with geofencing can provide you with very precise data on the whereabouts of your employees, potential customers, or assets in real time.
+At any given moment, you can have access to information such as the number of tracked devices within single or multiple geofenced perimeters, the time when specific devices entered or left the area, as well as the total time spent there.

-Some of the most common applications of such systems can be found in managing mobile workers, securing company assets or vehicles against theft, fleet management, construction site monitoring, etc.
+Some of the most common applications of such systems can be workplace and employee time tracking, managing mobile workers, securing company assets or vehicles against theft, fleet management, construction site monitoring, etc.

 2. Efficient Use of Resources

 Another example can be found in managing a mobile workforce.
-Knowing exactly how many and which of your employees are in a certain area can allow you to assign the right person to a task, saving time and fuel in the process, while ensuring a good response time.
+Knowing exactly how many and which of your employees are in a certain area or on-site can allow you to assign the right person to a task, saving time and fuel in the process while ensuring a good response time.

 3. Increased Employee Efficiency